 Even though our PVC panels will not damage when used outdoors, we do not recommend it.
-Although, our products are extremely durable, waterproof and fire-resistant, they are not UV-resistant and will discolour if used outdoors where the product comes in contact with constant direct sunlight.
+Although, our products are extremely durable, waterproof and fire-resistant, they are not UV-resistant and will discolour if used outdoors where the product comes in contact with direct sunlight.
 You will also forfeit your guarantee if you install the PVC panels on an outer surface.

 Can the PVC panels be removed and reused?